peterda84/peterda84.github.io/_portfolio/pihole.md

 ## Quick start

 Let's have a first attempt, without DHCP and any additional extra configuration.
-We are using Ubuntu on the Raspberry Pi:
+We will use Ubuntu on the Raspberry Pi:

 ```console
 peterda@ubuntu:~$ cat /etc/issue